How modern code plagiarism detection actually works.

 40+ languages, with cross-language detection for translated submissions.

-Join 2,847 institutions already protecting their programs with Codequiry.
+Join universities and engineering teams worldwide protecting their programs with Codequiry.